divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 a MongoClient, MongoDatabase, MongoCollection, or of a single operation.
 However, if the option is specified at any level, it cannot be later changed to unset.
 At each level, the value MUST be inherited from the previous level if it is not explicitly specified.
+Additonally, some entities like ``ClientSession`` and ``GridFSBucket`` either inherit ``timeoutMS`` from their parent entities or provide options to override it.
+The behavior for these entities is described in individual sections of this specification.

 See `timeoutMS cannot be changed to unset once it’s specified`_.